Mr. Gyan Chandra Acharya

 Ambassador Gyan Chandra Acharya, of Nepal, was appointed to the position of Under Secretary-General and High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) on 5 September 2012.

 Mr. Acharya as Permanent Representative of Nepal to the United Nations, contributed since 2009 as Chair of the Global Coordination Bureau of the Group of Least Developed Countries, to the successful conclusion of the Fourth United Nations Conference on the Least Developed Countries and the follow-up process.
-He was also closely involved in the 2010 Millennium Development Goals mid-term review process and the United Nations Conference on Sustainable Development (Rio+20), held recently in Rio de Janiero, Brazil.
+He was also closely involved in the 2010 Millennium Development Goals mid-term review process and the United Nations Conference on Sustainable Development (Rio+20), held in 2012, Rio de Janiero, Brazil.

 He was also a member of the Bureau of Landlocked Developing Countries and was elected Chair of the Commission on Social Development.
 From 2010 to 2011 he served as Chair of the Peacebuilding Commission’s Working Group on Lessons Learned.